imperial-genomics-facility/igf-pipeline-help/data_access.md

 <p style="text-indent: 15px"><b>Step 3:</b> Update IGF regarding your new RDS storage path in HPC</p>
 <p style="text-indent: 15px"><b>Step 4:</b> Data will be copied to the top level of the storage using the layout <code>RDS_PATH/live/PROJECT_NAME</code></p>
 <p style="text-indent: 15px"><b>Step 5:</b> Remove IGF user from the RDS allocation when all the sequencing runs are finished and data transfer is over <span style="color:#ff0000">(<b>IMPORTANT</b>)</span></p>

+### How to remove IGF user from the RDS allocation
+Follow these steps for removing IGF user from the RDS allocation:

+* Login to [RCS self-servic](https://selfservice.rcs.imperial.ac.uk/groups/manage/rds/) portal using your Imperial College credentials
+* Click on the **Research Data Storage projects** on the left panel
+* Click on the correct **"rds-xyz"** id to access the 'Membership" info for the selected RDS project
+* Check if you have admin priviledges for this project or not (i.e., if **Admin?** column has **yes** value or not)
+* Go to the row which has entry for user 'igf' and select the checkbox for **Remove?** column and click the **Update** button at the bottom of this page

 <div align="right"><a href="#table-of-contents">Go to Top</a></div>